 3. Control Procurement: includes manage

 A Flow Diagram of Procurement processes is shown here.

 Some planning and decision making is required before any procurement can be made.
 You might choose to have an informal plan, when you work on repetitive projects with the same people.
-For larger, more complex projects with different team members, you can develop a detailed, written Procurement Management Plan; and an excellent template is given here.
+For larger, more complex projects with different team members, you can develop a detailed, written Procurement Management Plan; and an excellent template is given here, as a download.